eea/eea.docker.jenkins.slave-dind/Readme.md

 ### Rancher catalog scanner

 /scan_catalog_entry.sh is a script that should be used to make sure that all the images from a rancher catalog don't have any Critical or higher vulnerabilities.
 You can give it an exclude parameter to not scan the images you plan to upgrade in the catalog.
+The default Clair url is http:/clair:6060.
+If you want to use another url, you can set it with environment variable CLAIR_URL

     $ /scan_catalog_entry.sh <CATALOG_PATH> <REGEX_TO_EXCLUDE>